mshirhaan/dsa-teaching-studio/FIREBASE_SETUP.md

 # Firebase Setup Guide

 ## Overview
-DSA Studio now supports optional Firebase authentication for cloud backup of your roadmap progress.
+DSA Studio now supports optional Firebase authentication for cloud backup of your progress.
 This allows you to:
 - Backup your roadmap data to the cloud
+- Backup your code files and canvas files to the cloud
 - Restore your progress from any device
 - Keep your data safe and synchronized